• Home

 A structure is simply the relationship created between connected elements.
 Structures are all around you, and they demand what happens.

 For example, jokes are structured a certain way --- “Knock Knock,” it starts.
 “Who’s there?” it continues.
-“Police…”…”Police who?”
+“Police…” … “Police who?”
 Police, let’s quit telling Knock Knocks.

-And whether it is the structure of the brain, the structure of a building, or the structure of a presentation, each demands a specific behavior, response, or reaction.
+Whether it is the structure of the brain, the structure of a building, or the structure of a presentation, each demands a specific behavior, response, or reaction.
 For example, if you are 6 feet tall, you can WANT to stand up straight, but if you are in a room with a four-foot ceiling, the structure prevents that.
 Structure demands behavior and most often wins!

 When you do not provide a good communication structure, you provide a bad one.
 And a lousy structure communicates unclear thinking and ineffective and confusing words.
 The bad structure starts with your thoughts; if your thoughts are muddled, your words will be muddled too.
 On the other hand, if you structure a clear presentation, you will create clear communication.